szepeviktor/debian-server-tools/CV.md

 This&nbsp;includes comprehensive understanding of the application, full source code life cycle, continuous integration (CI) and automated deployment (CD).

-My exclusive focus on **non-userfacing** parts of the application implies the need for other team members.
+My exclusive focus on **non-userfacing** parts (stability, vulnerability, performance) of the application implies the need for other team members.

 ### Proactive maintenance features

-- You benefit from all incident at all my clients (ever)
+- You benefit from all incidents at all my clients (ever)
 - I maintain a blacklist and a list of recommendations of technologies, software and business procedures
-- Many types of alerts and regular log analysis
+- Many types of alerts and continuous log analysis

 ### How to build infrastructure?